University of Florida word mark

 • The PI, as well as those listed on the NOA efforts should be listed.

-• ALL Undergraduate and/or Graduate Student Roles MUST have a complete eRA Commons account profile, their commons User ID must be included in the participants section before submitting to NIH.
+• ALL Undergraduate and/or Graduate Student Roles MUST have a complete eRA Commons account profile, and their Commons User ID must be included in the Participants section before submitting to NIH.

-• If this was not done or the student has left the university, this can be overridden by changing their role to “other” in section D and manually entering Undergraduate or Graduate student.
+• If the student has left the university, this error can be overridden by changing their role to “other” in section D and manually entering Undergraduate or Graduate student.

-• If you receive a warning regarding Section C, publication compliance, please work with your department’s UF library liaison: https://uflib.ufl.edu/specialists/
+• If you receive a warning regarding Section C. Products, please work with your department’s UF library liaison: https://uflib.ufl.edu/specialists/.

-• If you receive a warning regarding section G, it is likely because the human subjects data in ASSIST has not been submitted.
-ASSIST applications must be submitted prior to the RPPR.
+• If you receive a warning regarding Section G. Special Reporting Requirements, it is likely because the human subjects data in ASSIST has not been submitted.
+ASSIST applications must be submitted prior to submitting the RPPR.
+This includes cumulative enrollment data and inclusion enrollment data.
+See ASSIST/Human Subjects System (HSS) below.

-If in a Submitted state, the record will need to be reopened to Work in Progress for changes to be made.
-Note: Revision must be completed BEFORE submitting in order for the updated HSS information to appear in the RPPR.
+If in a “Submitted” state, the record will need to be reopened to Work in Progress for changes to be made.
+Note: Revision must be completed BEFORE submitting the RPPR in order for the updated HSS information to appear in the RPPR.

 How do I enter my human subject data?